djalbat/the-foundations-of-symbolic-reasoning/content/introduction.md

 The comparison with scientific method is again instructive and we recall the fact that the hypotheses of both general relativity and quantum electrodynamics match observations to an extraordinary degree.
 They remain irreconcilable, however, as we have already pointed out, and so which is true?
 The answer has to be neither in any universal sense.
-Therefore perhaps it is best not to say that a particular theory is true at all, and instead simply assert that if the hypotheses of a thoery closely match observation then it is a good theory.
+Therefore perhaps it is best not to say that a particular theory is true at all, and instead simply assert that if the hypotheses of a theory closely match observation then it is a good theory.

 Just as we can extend the intuitionistic view of mathematical and logical concepts past scientific and on to general ones, so the intuitionistic notion of truth can also be extended.
 Earlier it was claimed that we think and communicate intuitionistically, for example.